khuyentran1401/khuyentran1401.github.io/index.md

 # My Collections of Data Science Articles
 I like to read many data science articles to expand my knowledge as well as apply it for real-world problems.
 But it is extremely difficult to remember everything I read.
-I would like to organize the articles I read so that it is easier for me to refer back to them in the future.
+Thus, I would like to organize the articles I read so that it is easier for me to refer back to them in the future.

 In particular, I want to sort the article by categories, summarize what the article about, and write down key takeaways from the article.
 I found Github issues is a perfect tool for this.
 Thus, I created this [machine-learning-articles repo](https://github.com/khuyentran1401/machine-learning-articles/) to organize my data science articles with Github issues.